-A. Introduction
+A. INTRODUCTION

 This chapter commences with a brief overview of the paleoenvironment.
-This is followed by an outline of Delaware prehistory organized according to the framework proposed by Jay Custer (1983, 1984, 1989, 1994) and Charles Weslager (1968).
-The chapter culminates in an overview of the prehistory of the project area vicinity with specific reference to sites within and close to the St. Jones River drainage.
+This is followed by an outline of Delmarva Peninsula prehistory organized according to the framework proposed by Jay Custer (1983, 1984, 1989, 1994) and Charles Weslager (1968), as amended by more recent project-specific studies.
+The final section discusses sites in the Cedar Creek vicinity.

-B. Paleoenvironment
+B. PALEOENVIRONMENT

-The paleoenvironmental processes affecting the Delmarva peninsula over the past 15,000 years or so have been dominated by the post-Pleistocene warming trend and the resultant rise in sea level which has submerged what we now know as the continental shelf.
-The general trends for the Mid-Atlantic coast can be outlined briefly, but caution must be exercised when seeking patterns for any specific locality such as the Puncheon Run and St. Jones River drainages.
+The paleoenvironmental processes affecting the Delmarva Peninsula over the past 15,000 years or so have been dominated by the post-Pleistocene warming trend and the resultant rise in sea level which has submerged what we now know as the continental shelf.
+The general trends for the Mid-Atlantic coast can be outlined briefly, but caution must be exercised when seeking patterns for any specific locality.
 The maximum eustatic low level occurred at the height of the Wisconsin glaciation, approximately 18,000 to 14,000 B.P.
 Scholars have traditionally maintained that, at that time, the sea level was roughly 120 meters (394 feet) lower than at present and the coastline was some 130 kilometers (80 miles) east of its present position.
 From circa 14,000 to 7,000 B.P. transgression proceeded fairly rapidly as the continental glaciers melted and returned water to the oceanic basins and before significant isostatic uplift processes had begun.
 During this period the rapid submergence rate of approximately 160 cm (5.24 feet) per century generally inhibited the stable formation of coastal lagoons, large bays or estuaries.
 After 7,000 B.P. the sea level continued to rise, although at a much slower rate (Milliman and Emery 1968; Edwards and Merrill 1977).